 I have lived many professional lives, some of which are easy to categorise and others that resist neat descriptions.
 I have taught, written, facilitated, studied, and built programs that sit at the margins of traditional frameworks.
 I am a published author, a lifelong student, and someone who has always been more interested in systems than in labels.

-I am drawn to threshold spaces, the zone between disciplines, between certainty and doubt, between what can be measured and what must be lived nourished my endless curiosity.
-I believe intelligence is broader than performance, that meaning emerges through relationship, and that attention is one of the most ethical acts we have left.
+I am drawn to threshold spaces, the zone between disciplines, between certainty and doubt, between the scientifically measured and lived experiences.
+The murkiness of the undefined nourishes my endless curiosity.
+I believe intelligence is broader than performance, that meaning emerges through relationship, and that attention and authenticity are the most ethical acts we have left.

 This website is not a catalogue of expertise.
-It is a record of inquiry.
+It is a record of human inquiry.